BrewBlox/brewblox-documentation/docs/dev/decisions/20200723_typed_fields.md

 ## Typed objects

-In the UI, all incoming block data is processed, and Units and Links are converted into class objects that contain the value, metadata, and computed values.
+In the UI, all incoming block data is processed, and Quantities and Links are converted into class objects that contain the value, metadata, and computed values.

 Rather than adding a processing step to the automation service, we're partially replacing the approach of postfixed values.